awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough04-fsx-with-appstream2.md

 1. Sign into the AppStream 2\.0 console: [https://console\.aws\.amazon\.com/appstream2](https://console.aws.amazon.com/appstream2)

 1. Choose **Directory Configs** from the navigation menu, and create a Directory Config object\.
-For more information, see [Using Active Directory with AppStream 2\.0](https://docs.aws.amazon.com/appstream2/latest/developerguide/active-directory.html) in the *Amazon AppStream 2\.0 Developer Guide*\.
+For more information, see [Using Active Directory with AppStream 2\.0](https://docs.aws.amazon.com/appstream2/latest/developerguide/active-directory.html) in the *Amazon AppStream 2\.0 Administration Guide*\.

 1. Choose **Images**, **Image Builder**, and launch a new image builder\.

-1. Choose the directory config object created earlier in the image builder launch wizard to join the image builder to your Active Directory\.
+1. Choose the directory config object created earlier in the image builder launch wizard to join the image builder to your Active Directory domain\.

 1. Launch the image builder in the same VPC as that of your Amazon FSx file system\.
 Make sure to associate the image builder with the same AWS Managed Microsoft AD directory to which your Amazon FSx file system is joined\.
 The VPC security groups that you associate with the image builder must allow access to your Amazon FSx file system\.